PlanterApp/planter_blog/content/posts/nutrient-deficiencies/index.md

 ### How do I know that my plants are nutrient deficient?

 Now, how do you spot nutrient deficiencies?
-Keep an eye on your plants for any unusual signs:
+Thankfully, plants often are very good at keeping us informed about what they need.
+Just like how limp leaves show when your garden needs water, keep an eye on your plants for any of these signs:

 * Yellowing leaves: Could indicate a lack of nitrogen.
 * Purple or red leaves: Suggests a phosphorus deficiency.
 * Yellow edges or leaf curling: Could be a sign of potassium deficiency.

 A soil test will also tell you when and if your plants have a nutrient imbalance, so regular testing is a good habit for any gardener to get into!
+That way, you can notice changes before your plant even has to tell you.

 ![](pexels-syn-gor-10651660.jpg)